 We run a range of seminars, training, conferences and social events throughout the year to encourage the use of economics in public policy decision making and to stimulate debate and discussion on economic and public policy research.
+We also run an annual essay competition.
 Most of our events are free to anyone with an interest, including the public.
-Our events, in particular seminars and conference operate under “Chatham House rule”.
+Our events, in particular seminars and conference operate under the “Chatham House rule”.
 If you are a member of the media and wish to attend out events please notify us in advance.
 Where possible, we will post a recording of the seminar.

 Given that the principal route to decarbonising much of our fossil-fuel-consuming economy is through electrification, the choices we make for the electricity sector will have significant ramifications for our decarbonisation goals.
 Simon Coates from Concept Consulting will present the results of their analysis of some of New Zealand’s key energy choices for transitioning to a net-zero economy.
 In particular:

 - Will pushing for 100% renewable electricity generation result in better or worse environmental (and economic) outcomes?